Where can I see a list of course offerings?

 Do I need to fulfill the language requirement if English is not my first language?

-Students whose first language is not English may choose to opt out of courses in Spanish, French, or Latin.
-However, some students will be placed in a course called Language and Culture.
-This companion course to English I was created specifically for new international students whose first language is not English, and is designed to support the student’s transition into our academic environment and school culture.
-Placement is determined using information provided during the admissions process and a written assessment upon arrival.
+Students whose first language is not English may request to opt out of courses in Spanish, French, or Latin.
+Students may also be recommended for enrollment in our Language and Writing course.
+This companion course to English I was created specifically for new international ninth-grade students whose first language is not English, and is designed to support the student’s transition into our academic environment and school culture.
+Placement is determined using information provided during the admissions process and a writing assessment, completed upon arrival to campus.

 Do I need to take a placement test for language courses?